An informal group, the Circle

 archaeology, medicine, and much more.

-The Arctic Circle meets on the
+The Arctic Circle meets

 Annual dinners are held in